kuriwaki/kuriwaki.github.io/_posts/2021-07-19-rpv-prelim/rpv-prelim.md

 **By Shiro Kuriwaki**

-Here I present preliminary survey-based estimates of Racial Polarized Voting (RPV) by Congressional District.
+Here I present preliminary survey-based estimates of Racial Polarized Voting by Congressional District.
 It is part of a paper with Stephen Ansolabehere, and Angelo Dagonel.

-Racially Polarized Voting (RPV) is defined here as the difference in level of support for one party (here Donald Trump vs. Hilary Clinton in 2016) among one racial group and the same level for the same party but in _another_ racial group.
+Racially Polarized Voting (RPV) is defined here as the difference in level of support for one party (here the Republican candidate in the 2016 Presidential Election) among one racial group and the same level for the same party but in _another_ racial group.

-RPV is an important condition to consider race in redistricting, following how the Supreme Court interpreted Section 2 of the Voting Rights Act (VRA) in _Thornburg v.
+RPV is an important condition to consider race in redistricting because of how the Supreme Court interpreted Section 2 of the Voting Rights Act (VRA) in _Thornburg v.
 Gingles_ (1986).
 The VRA protects the rights of a racial minority to elect a candidate of their choice.
-Therefore a RPV of 0 (both groups have equal support) suggests drawing majority-Black or majority minority districts are not justified.
-A RPV of 100% (one group completely supports one party and the other group the other party) suggests a justification to draw districts so a cohesive racial minority can elect their preferred candidate in at least some of the seats.  _Alabama Legislative Black Caucus v.
-Alabama_ (2015) further called for RPV analysis to take a district by district approach.
+Therefore a RPV of 0 (both groups have equal support) suggests that the drawing majority-Black or majority minority districts is not justified.
+A RPV of 100% (Whites completely supports one party and non-Whites completely opposes) suggests a justification to draw districts so a sufficiently large minority can elect their preferred candidate in at least some of the seats.  _Alabama Legislative Black Caucus v.
+Alabama_ (2015) further called for RPV analysis to take a district-by-district approach.

 RPV is a relatively simple quantity to define, but its measurement is challenging.
 Election results only provide aggregate vote choice and Census demographics provide only aggregate racial breakdowns.
 Voterfiles do not measure who a voter voted for.
 My approach uses survey data, which does not suffer from such ecological inference problems.
 Of course, surveys are known to be unreliable in their own ways: left unadjusted, they are unrepresentative and too sparse for small subgroups.
 To overcome the problems inherent in surveys, we use a set of statistical methods called multilevel regression and post-stratification (MRP).